 The first clinical experience is the 100 hour practicum conducted in a setting where students sit with regressed patients in order to learn about psychosis and primitive mental states.
 Group supervision emphasizes observing one’s own emotional experience when with these regressed patients and utilizing one’s reactions to understand the patient’s inner states.
 Individual supervision usually takes place on site.

-The research curriculum at the Master's level consists of two methods courses and the completion of a Master's paper or thesis.
-The Master's paper or thesis demonstrates the student's ability to integrate psychoanalytic theory with empirical data in relation to a research topic.
+The research curriculum at the Master's level consists of a research methods course and the completion of a Master's paper or thesis.
+The Master's paper or thesis demonstrates the student's ability to integrate psychoanalytic theory with empirical data in relation to a clinical research topic, usually a single case study.
 A student may opt to write a Master's paper while taking the Master's Paper seminar in the fourth semester, or choose to write a Master's thesis, usually a more extensive project, under the supervision of two readers.

 Abstracts of Masters theses

 For information on the National Clinical Mental Health Counseling exam, click here (note: this will take you to a separate section of the BGSP website).